 The following are other taxes you can deduct if you incur them in the ordinary course of your trade or business.

-You can deduct as a business expense all excise taxes that are ordinary and necessary expenses of carrying on your
+Generally, you can deduct as a business expense all excise taxes that are ordinary and necessary expenses of carrying

 You can deduct corporate franchise taxes as a business expense.

 Generally, taxes on gasoline, diesel fuel, and other motor fuels that you use in your business are included as part

 of the cost of the fuel.
 Do not deduct these taxes as a separate item.

 You may be entitled to a credit or refund for federal excise tax you paid on fuels used for certain purposes.
 For